How to Apply

 Applying to university may seem like a daunting prospect, but we are here to guide you through the process and make it as easy as possible.
 If there’s anything you’re not sure about or you have any questions, please contact us on 0330 123 2023.

-You can apply via UCAS if you are a UK or EU applicant, and want to apply for one of our full-time undergraduate courses (or the MSc Social Work, or PGDip Nursing), you’ll need to apply to us through UCAS.
-If you’re an International student, you can either apply via UCAS, or apply directly to us through our application portal.
-More information can be found on our International section below.
+You can apply via UCAS if you are a UK or EU applicant, and want to apply for one of our full-time undergraduate courses (or the MSc Social Work, or PGDip Nursing).

 Your school or college may have a UCAS buzzword which you’ll need to add to your UCAS application to make it clear which school or college you’re applying from.
 If you’re applying independently, you won’t need a buzzword.